The contract paid too well.

 Park lifted.

-Michael pulled the worker clear while Sora snapped a support ring into place against the overhead beam to keep the whole section from following him down.
+Michael pulled the worker clear while Sora snapped a support ring into place against the overhead beam to keep the whole section from following them down.

-Then something hit the far shelter door hard enough to dent it inward.
+Then something hit the shelter door hard enough to dent it inward.

 Not random.